Here at Portable...

 - You and the people you lead are engaged, growing and delivering high quality work on time and on budget

 - Guidance, shaping and intervention where required on the delivery of high quality design work that clearly demonstrates meeting the needs of users and our clients

 - Develop, enhance, optimise and share best practice methods and tools that evolve our design practice for clients and research participants

 - Yourself and the people you lead are engaged in contributing to Portable as a business, including co-defining and executing on our strategic objectives and aligning them with the goals and daily operations of your team

 If you were here last week, you may have:

-- Coached a less experienced member of the team who reports to you to grow their capability presenting designs to senior stakeholders
+- Coached a member of the team who reports to you to grow their capability presenting designs to senior stakeholders

-- Planned and facilitated a Design discipline meeting **with the rest of the design team to share practice reflections and insights
+- Planned and facilitated a Design discipline meeting **with the rest of the Experience Design team to share practice reflections and insights

-- Shared something weird and wonderful that you're strangely passionate about at our weekly Design Safari, where anyone can share the things from outside our work that inspire them (we’ve had sessions on data science, meditation, art movements, typography, storytelling and many more)
+- Shared something weird and wonderful that you're strangely passionate about at our fortnightly Design Safari, where anyone can share the things from outside our work that inspire them (we’ve had sessions on data science, meditation, art movements, typography, storytelling and many more)

-- Taken a moment on a Friday afternoon to join the team for some pictionary, trivia or a game of ‘would you rather’ to see out the week
+- Taken a moment on a Friday afternoon to join the team for some Pictionary or trivia to see out the week

 - We support a flexible working environment whether its from home or the office or a cafe